 I needed to get back to Ooty so I left the team to continue pushing for rescue.

 After meeting with the Inspector General of Police and explaining what happened on Friday, Abraham and Surendra managed to secure his cooperation.
 A police force was arranged that would again be accompanied by an officer from the IG's office.
-Unfortunately the same DySP was called to supervise the raid.
+Unfortunately, the same DySP was called to supervise the raid.
 It was as if the police had no one else to actually carry out the operation on the ground.
 Just before the raid was planned our fears were confirmed as the investigators found that the red-light area was tipped off.

 The team stuck with the plan and waited to see if things would return to normal.
-At this point we knew of minor girls in two different locations.
-The investigators kept checking both locations until finally the brothel doors started to open in one of the lanes.
+At this point, we knew of minor girls in two different locations.
+The investigators kept checking both locations until finally, the brothel doors started to open in one of the lanes.
 One of our investigators saw a target girl peering out of a doorway so he quickly approached and asked to engage her.
 Surprisingly she agreed so he went inside and gave the signal to launch the raid.

 The police team was not quick off the mark so the investigators had to contain the girls and the brothel keeper in the brothel.
 This involved some quick thinking and in a humorous twist, turning down an offer of money from the brothel keeper to let them all go!
-Finally the police arrived but the investigators were in for a shock when they realized that 3 girls had become only 2 in all the commotion!
-After a thorough search the smallest girl was found hiding in a shelf built into the wall.
+Finally, the police arrived but the investigators were in for a shock when they realized that 3 girls had become only 2 in all the commotion!
+After a thorough search, the smallest girl was found hiding in a shelf built into the wall.

-Later at the police station a strong FIR (First Information Report) was filed against the brothel keeper that included sections of the Indian Penal Code, the Protection of Children from Sexual Offences Act and the Immoral Traffic Prevention Act.
+Later at the police station, a strong FIR (First Information Report) was filed against the brothel keeper that included sections of the Indian Penal Code, the Protection of Children from Sexual Offences Act and the Immoral Traffic Prevention Act.

 Two months after finding minor girls in prostitution and one week after meeting the Director General of Police, the rescue finally took place.
-When men of honour persist, and men of power choose to act, the practice of putting girls in prostitution and the willingness to allow it to happen will change.
+When men of honour persist, and men of power choose to act, the practice of putting girls into prostitution and the willingness to allow it to happen will change.